40 under 40 — Tom Florczak

 Delta Chi, 2017 — Recognized in: 2018

 Tom Florczak, a graduate from the Delta Chi chapter, has made significant contributions to Zeta Psi and his community at large since graduating in 2017.
 One achievement that he’s likely most recognized for in the Zete-sphere is his work with Matt Carnovale in establishing the In Flanders Fields Fund (inflandersfields.org).
-The In Flanders Fields Fund was established as a nonprofit organization to commemorate the legacy of the poem In Flanders Fields by Dr. John Alexander McCrae, a brother of Zeta Psi, during the poem’s 100th anniversary.
+The In Flanders Fields Fund was established as a non-profit organization to commemorate the legacy of the poem In Flanders Fields, penned by Dr. John Alexander McCrae, a brother of Zeta Psi, during the poem’s 100th anniversary.
 They held their first event on the National Mall at the DC War Memorial where they continue to hold annual commemoration events, and have since become a significant financial contributor to Thanks USA, a non-profit which supports military families that receive affordable education.

 When reflecting on how Zeta Psi has helped shape his networking and career development following college, Tom looks back fondly:

 “Zeta Psi will always remain the most life-changing experience of my college career.
 I knew that I wanted to join a fraternity in college, but the unique opportunities which DC Zetes offered me while at American University allowed me to grow personally and professionally.
-Fraternity mentors such as Matt Carnovale provided me coaching for my professional career.
+Fraternity mentors such as Matt Carnovale coached me in my professional career.
 When we began our mentoring relationship, I was a sophomore and wanted to honor the centennial of the poem In Flanders Fields.
 All Zetes know this poem because our brother, Lt.
 Col. John McCrae, wrote it.
 Matt, a young professional in DC, taught me how to network and present myself in pursuit of my passions.
 He built upon my initial desire and challenged me to think larger, culminating in the formation and continuation today of our fundraising and remembrance efforts for veterans through the In Flanders Fields Fund.”

 Tom has also recently become Executive Director of the Washington Scholars Fellowship Program – a program that has had a long history of working with, and developing young Zetes.